Overview

 Replay past traffic, gain confidence in optimizations, and elevate performance.

-At some point, your development team may be considering implementing load testing as part of your software testing process.
-Load testing validates that your web app is able to withstand a large number of concurrent users, decreasing the chance that any traffic spikes will bring down your services once deployed.
+At some point, your development team may be considering implementing load testing (also known as stress testing) as part of your software testing process.
+Load testing validates that your web app is able to withstand a large number of simultaneous users, decreasing the chance that any traffic spikes will bring down your services once deployed.

 Today, there are a wide range of tools that are designed specifically to load test Kubernetes applications.
 These tools can help validate that everything inside your Kubernetes cluster is interacting as you expect.